 My home is my sanctuary where neighborhood children and their dogs visit.
 I lead a simple and modest bilingual life.

-I wake up, meditate forty minutes, stretch exercise, have breakfast, write a few hours then rock out at the JCC, the Jewish Community Center, in Zumba!, salsa, and spin classes.
-I also swim laps and workout on resistance machines in the training room.
+I wake up, meditate forty minutes, stretch exercise, have breakfast, and write the rest of the morning.
+I love to play with words.
+I still get excited discovering new words like gruñion which means crabby man in Spanish!
+By noon, I’m at my beloved JCC, the Jewish Community Center, where I rock out in Zumba!, salsa, and spin classes.
+I also swim laps and exercise on resistance machines in the training room.
 Not all in one day!

 Once a month, I attend a Cosmology/Astro Physics group on Zoom that sparks my neurons.
 We discuss the latest quantum theories, neutrinos, and how time stops in a black hole.
 This is my kind of a book club!
 We study Carlo Rovelli, Stephen Hawking, and keep up with the Webb Telescope.
 Below is a Webb image showing us the billions of galaxies in the universe.

 By eight p.m., I wind down from the day’s events by reading a book with a dog nestled at my side.
 But wait!
-Sprinkled throughout the day are phone conversations with wonderful friends because friends are the whole of a holy life.
+Sprinkled throughout the day are phone conversations or visits with wonderful friends because as Suzuki Roshi says, friends are the whole of a holy life.

-On weekends, I teach ESL students, attend Kannon Do, hike with dog friends, and if there’s time, I take Zen photographs.
+On weekends, I attend Kannon Do when I can, hike with dog friends, and if there’s time, I take Zen photographs.
+I am working on an art show geared to open next Spring.